mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 </html>
 ```

-Each of those printings represent the same HTML document, yet the last one is easiest to comprehend.
+Each of those printings represent the same HTML document, yet the last one is easiest to take in.
 However, just adding newlines and tabs on nodes sometimes isn’t enough.
 A single line may be very long, and you might want to wrap lines after they flow past a certain page width.
 For example, the following document has been pretty printed to make sure that no line goes beyond 40 characters:

 ```html
 <html>